In this section

 How long will my child need to use crutches?

 This depends on how serious your child's injury is and how quickly they recover.
-If in doubt, ask your GP, orthopaedic surgeon (bone doctor) or physiotherapist.
+If in doubt, ask your physiotherapist, GP, or orthopaedic surgeon (bone doctor).
 Make sure you follow medical advice and take your child to all their follow-up appointments.

 Developed by The Royal Children's Hospital Physiotherapy and Emergency Medicine departments.
 We acknowledge the input of RCH consumers and carers.